 I began to lose interest in school as I entered my teenage years.
-Yes, I performed well, did my homework, completed the assignments, but I can’t say I was into school.
+Yes, I performed well, did my homework, and completed the assignments, but I can’t say I was into school.
 What I wanted to do was two things—play guitar and skateboard.
 I would also add playing basketball too.
-Now that I am working in the field of education, I see how those three things form my framework in understanding the possible innovations of learning.
+Now that I am working in the field of education, I see how those three things form my framework for understanding the possible innovations of learning.

 In this post, I just want to focus on skateboarding.
 There is a lot that can be brought into the education space from the skateboarding world.
-These could be entrepreneurship, creativity, expression, physical fitness.
-But there is one key idea I want to focus on that was explained by skateboarding legend Rodney Mullen in his TED Talk “Pop an ollie and innovate!”.
+These could be entrepreneurship, creativity, expression, and physical fitness.
+But there is one key idea I want to focus on that was explained by skateboarding legend Rodney Mullen in his TED Talk “Pop an ollie and innovate!.”

 In this talk, Mullen asks the question:

 “How can I expand, how can the context, how can the environment change the very nature of what I do?”

 First some background on who Rodney Mullen is.
 Mullen started out as a world-class freestyle skater in the early 1980s.
 Freestyle skateboarding is one of the oldest forms of skating.
 It involves doing tricks on flat ground and was often part of organized contests in which the skaters were judged on their technical skills.
 Mullen was the best in the world at this, winning 34 of the 35 contents he entered.

 Mullen was a true innovator of the sport having invented hundreds of tricks.
 Foremost among these is the ollie which is now considered a staple maneuver in skateboarding.
 He also created other tricks that are foundational moves in the modern skateboarding world like the kickflip, heelflip, 36o flip.